 MÉTRO: Quai de la Rapée (l.
 5) or Gare d’Austerlitz train station

 Look at this place.
 It was meant to be an art gallery, am I right?
 You can thank Frank Gehry for the Fondation’s unique design.
 Its goal was to represent France’s cultural calling, which isn’t too off the mark.
-Since its official opening in 2014, this gallery has hosted some of the most modern (as well as historical) works of art that the world has to offer.
-They even have stage shows like concerts, dances, performances, etc. This place invites artists and performers to mesh well with the artwork presented in the galleries.
+Since its official opening in 2014, this museum has hosted some of the most modern (as well as historical) works of art that the world has to offer.
+They even have stage shows like concerts, dances, performances, etc. The FLV invites artists and performers to mesh well with the artwork presented in the galleries.
 While touring, you might want to consider downloading the app, which works as an audio guide.
 You can also take short guided tours to give you a general overview of the museum.
 Tip: If you have kids and plan to go to the adjoining Jardin d’Acclimatation amusement park on the same day, entry to the FLV is free with park tickets.

 In 1916, a year before he died, sculptor Auguste Rodin, famous for classic masterpieces such as “the Thinker,” wanted to give France a gift.
 He wanted to keep his works (sculptures, drawings, sketches, etc.) safe in the Hôtel Biron.
 If that wasn’t enough, on top of the 18 rooms in the hotel (now a museum), you can also see the evolution of his work in a garden just outside.
 Rain or shine, this is a fantastic place to see the life and progression of one Auguste Rodin.